0blvckivx0/octchat/README.md

 # octrachat test

-a terminal wallet reminiscent of dos-era tui interfaces — but built with modern asynchronous architecture
+a privacy messenger portal built on octra's homographic chain/terminal wallet - modern asynchronous architecture

 ## what it does
 - private chat via ephemeral key gen